HamadAB7/Threat-Hunting-Scenario-Tor/Threat-Hunting-Scenario-For-Event-Creation.md

 ---

 ## Additional Notes:
-- **None**
-Environment Details:
+- Environment Details:
 This scenario was performed on a local VirtualBox Windows 11 VM with Sysmon installed for enhanced visibility.

-Limitations:
+- Limitations:
 This simulation does not include domain-joined environments or real-world endpoint security integrations; results may vary in enterprise settings.

-Logs Retention:
+- Logs Retention:
 Ensure logs are retained for at least 30 days to enable effective hunting and correlation.

-Defender for Endpoint:
+- Defender for Endpoint:
 This scenario assumes access to Microsoft Defender for Endpoint Advanced Hunting.
 Queries may require adjustment for other SIEM platforms.

-Data Sanitization:
+- Data Sanitization:
 All test activities were conducted in a safe, isolated environment and no real illicit content or markets were accessed.

-Improvements:
+- Improvements:
 Future iterations can include detection of TOR obfuscation techniques and integration with threat intelligence feeds.

 ---